mtrudel/talks/2022-06-Toronto-Elixir-Night-Machete-Preview/deck.md

 [.footer: mat@geeky.net - github.com/mtrudel/talks]
 ### Wrap Up

-* ex_matchers is a cool library, coming this summer
+* machete is a cool library, coming this summer
 * Elixir parses more operators than it implements
 * You can override almost any operator (but don't!)
 * Operators are just functions